Home » Health Conditions » American Health Care

 -ACAinsurance is comprehensive insurance, so every insurance policy offered by the private insurance companies doing business on the public exchanges must be a federally qualified health plan.
 That means it has to provide the law’s essential benefits, including coverage for maternity, childbirth, child care, prescription drugs, mental health, rehabilitation and more.

 -Each qualified plan caps your annual combined medical and drug costs at no more than $6,350 for an individual and $12,700 for a family.
-That out-of-pocket maximum includes your expenses for medical services (co-pays and co-insurance), and your deductible (the amount you pay before your insurance company pays anything).
+That out-of-pocket maximum includes your expenses for medical services (co-pays and co-insurance), and your deductible (the amount you pay before your pays anything).
 With Obamacare’s hard-dollar cap on total medical expenses, government officials and outside experts say people with this insurance should no longer worry about getting driven into bankruptcy by large medical bills.

 -The public exchanges are nothing more than online call centers in each state and the District of Columbia where you can compare the various plans offered for 2014 and buy one during the open enrollment period from now until March 31.
 The exchanges are staffed by counselors, called navigators, who can steer you to the right plans and tell you if you qualify for subsidies or an assistance program, such as Medicaid or the Children Health Insurance Program for children under the age of 19.